AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 >[!NOTE]
 >
 > When away from your Experience Manager Guides interface, you receive an email notification from Adobe Workfront for any newly assigned task.
-To check out these tasks, log in to your Experience Manager Guides instance and access the assigned tasks.
+To check out these tasks, log into your Experience Manager Guides instance and access the assigned tasks.

 ## Working with Adobe Workfront assigned tasks